Thermodynamic Computing via Autonomous Quantum Thermal Machines: Results

 Notably, the NOR function is functionally complete, i.e. any logic function on any number of inputs can be constructed using only NOR functions as building blocks.
 Consequently, by connecting multiple thermodynamic neurons appropriately one can in principle carry out any classical computation.
 This shows that the thermodynamic neuron is a universal.

-\subsection{Example 2: 3-majority}
+\subsubsection{Example 2: 3-MAJORITY}

-The $3$-majority function takes $n=3$ inputs bits and outputs the majority.
-Its truth table is shown in Fig. \ref{fig:7}a.
-To implement 3-majority using a thermodynamic neuron we again use Algorithm \ref{alg1}.
-We construct the training set $D$ of $2^n = 8$ data points (see Fig. \ref{fig:7}b).
+The $3$-majority function takes $n=3$ inputs bits and outputs the majority \chg{of the input bits}.
+Its truth table is shown in Fig. \ref{fig:7}A. To implement 3-MAJORITY using a thermodynamic neuron we again use Algorithm \ref{alg1}.
+We construct the training set $D$ of $2^n = 8$ data points (see Fig. \ref{fig:7}B).
 Using the algorithm we found a vector of weights $\bm{w} = (-4, 3, 3, 3)$.
 The interaction vector $\bm{h}$ and the energy vector $\bm{\epsilon}$ are then given by

 and the reference temperature is given by $\beta_0 = (\epsilon_z + 12)^{-1}$.
 This choice of parameters leads to the virtual temperature